Skip to Content

 As we mentioned above, with every inch of the heel, your knee will suffer 23% more compression pressure, which is not good for your knee.

-Cowboy boots with standard 1.5-inch heels won’t harm your knees, but heels with 2 inches or more can affect your knees.
+Cowboy boots with standard 1.5-inch heels are safe, but heels with 2 inches or more can affect your knees.

 A woman wears snakeskin cowboy boots with pink dress